 If a lot does not reach its reserve price, it goes unsold and is ‘passed in’.
 Unsold works are generally stored on Menzies’ premises for a number of days following the auction so they may be viewed by prospective buyers.
 To enquire about the availability and pricing of unsold works, please contact Menzies directly.

 Successful Bids & Payment:

 The fall of the auctioneer’s hammer indicates the final bid.
 If your bid is successful, you will be notified the day after the auction and sent an invoice via email or post.
 Payment is due seven (7) calendar days after the auction unless Menzies has provided written approval of extended payment terms.
-Payment may be made by electronic funds transfer, credit card, cheque or cash (cash payments must not exceed $10,000 in value) Please note there is a 1.1% surcharge for credit card payments.
+Payment may be made by electronic funds transfer, credit card, cheque or cash (cash payments must not exceed $10,000 in value).
+Please note there is a surcharge for credit card payments of 1.1% for Visa and Mastercard and 1.7% for American Express.
 If payment is made by personal cheque, the property will not be released until funds have been cleared.
 If you pay by electronic funds transfer and wish to collect your property on the same day, Menzies will require a detailed remittance advice from your bank.
 Payment by electronic funds transfer should be made to:

 Menzies Art Brands Vendor Trust A/C

 ANZ Banking Group Ltd. 353 Elizabeth Street, Melbourne, Victoria, 3000